Falk Zipperer: Life

 Falk Zipperer attended Wilhelmsgymnasium in Munich.
 In April 1917, Zipperer left grammar school and began officer training.
-After his participation in the First World War, reaching the rank of lieutenant, Zipperer began studying jurisprudence at Ludwig Maximilian University of Munich, under, among others, Konrad Beyerle.
+After his participation in the First World War, reaching the rank of lieutenant, Zipperer began studying jurisprudence at the Ludwig-Maximilians-Universität München (LMU), under, among others, Konrad Beyerle.
 In 1921, he became active in the Corps Vandalia Graz.
 He finished his studies in 1928.

 In 1933, he was appointed to the Persönlicher Stab Reichsführer-SS.
 In 1935, he became a member of the Nazi Party.
 He was assigned as a student to Karl August Eckhardt by his old friend Heinrich Himmler.
 With a dissertation on the Haberfeldtreiben with Eugen Wohlhaupter, he received his doctorate of law in 1937 at the University of Kiel.
 In the same year, he was Eckhardt's assistant and chief collaborator in the reorganization of the Deutschrechtlichen Instituts des Reichsführers-SS (German Legal Institute of the Reichsführer-SS) at the University of Bonn.
 Habilitated in 1941, he was appointed the following year to the faculty.

 After the death of legal historian Karl-Hans Maria Ganahl in 1942, Zipperer was appointed as a professor for German legal history at the University of Innsbruck on Himmler's request in June 1944, although the faculty preferred Otto Stolz.
 But Zipperer, who was serving as a Waffen-SS-Hauptsturmführer at the front, did not fulfill his professorship.

 At the end of the war, Zipperer was a prisoner of war.
 As a "Reichsdeutscher", he was discharged from the Austrian university service.
 He then worked in the higher service of the Federal Library (Reichstag library) for scientific cataloging.